 It moves me to ask where did they ever loose six meteorologists.
 I mean How can you loose a human?
 Fire them, lay them off, maybe, but loose?
 It is the euphemisms that are getting this country in deeper and deeper every day.

-The section following is written by Franck Le Thiec, of France, guest at The Cat Drag'd Inn during his holiday from work in Brasil.
+The section following is written by my friend from France, guest at The Cat Drag'd Inn during his holiday from work.
 We have been corresponding for several years; he has been first to take the other up on our mutual invitations to visit.
 He wrote me first one year when I was at McMurdo and he was in school and working on a computer game project that required knowledge of what the Antarctic continent would look like if all the ice were to melt. -Was there a map to show that?
 There was and I told him about it.
 From there our conversation continued.
 He is writing this as we are bouncing along secondary roads between Tucson and Why.

 Sat, Feb 20, 1999 Journal Arizonesque

 This is the first day of the voyage initiatique that will eventually bring Alfred, Arizona and me to mutual knowledge.
 Alfred started this by introducing me to The Cat Drag'd Inn and a few of its many secrets ; then we went out walking into the Maricopa Desert and admired the broken stones which stand still under the sun ; we returned to the Cat before the shadow of the hills could reach it and slept with the sun until its weekly celebration day.